ibm-cloud-docs/vsrx/firewalls.md

 # Working with Firewalls
 {: #working-with-firewalls}

-The IBM® Cloud Juniper vSRX uses the concept of security zones, where each vSRX interface is mapped to a "zone" for handling stateful firewalls.
+The {{site.data.keyword.vsrx_full}} uses the concept of security zones, where each vSRX interface is mapped to a "zone" for handling stateful firewalls.
 Stateless firewalls are controlled by firewall filters.

 Policies are used to allow and block traffic between these defined zones, and the rules defined here are stateful.